hongtron/log_analyzer/README.md

 Instead, `LogAnalyzer::LogParser` provides class methods that take a csv row and provide an interface to the various data we want.

+Hit counts are stored as a time-ordered linked list to make it easy to roll expired hits (i.e. hits outside of the check window).
+Indexing new hits takes O(n) time, but this is considered acceptable because we traverse all hits in the window to determine traffic in the window anyways.
+For comparison, the other implementation that was considered was to index hits by timestamp in a Hash.
+This would allow new hits to be indexed in constant time, but we would still have to traverse all keys in the hash to calculate the in-window traffic, leading to the same O(n) time complexity as the linked list approach.

 * metric point: 1 second resolution
 * bucket/rollup
 * Datadog tries to return about 150 points for any given time window.